 Mole Hills Matter

-The upshot of this entry is that as soon as you find yourself thinking, “My partner is making a mountain out of a mole hill” you have entered into an invalidating stance toward your partner.
-Most often, in my experience, mole hills become mountains because they weren’t paid attention to while they were just mole hills.
-The word that appears over and over again in the paragraphs above is, validation.
-Even if something isn’t as important to you, you can bring your relationship closer by validating your partner’s experience, learning what the value underneath the mole hill is, and then figuring out how to support your partner in that value.
+As you develop better relationship communication skills, you find yourself thinking, “This molehill is clearly important to my partner today.
+So, how can I soothe them?”
+You have entered into a validating stance toward your partner.
+Most often, in my experience, molehills become mountains because they weren’t paid attention to while they were just molehills.
+Even if something isn’t as important to you, you can improve your relationship communication by validating your partner’s experience, learning what the value underneath the mole hill is, and then figuring out how to support your partner in that value.